dlewiski/word_dictionary/readme.md

-# Word Definer
+# Word Definer a dictionary for kids

 #### Make fun new words with this easy to use app.
 2/16/18

 #### By Katie Fujihara

 ## Description

-This app is a little buggy still
+Put in a made up word and add multiple definitions.
+Start with the main definition and add other definitions.

 ## Setup/Installation Requirements

 *git clone
 *open in browser
+*enjoy!

 ## Known Bugs

-Not complete, a better version will be updated over the weekend
+No known bugs.

 ## Support and contact details